 Are tensions are running high in your relationship and you need to cool down instead of kicking off?
 Are you starting to catch feelings for someone and it’s beginning to stress you out?
 Or maybe you’re working on your life goals, but are beginning to feel overwhelmed?
 Whatever it may be, knowing how to calm down when you need to is a key part of building emotional stability.
 So, in this post, I’m going to share 10 relaxation techniques you can try.

-Give them all a go, be open-minded.
-Then use the ones that work best for you, to better deal with the difficult situations you find yourself in.
+Have a read, give them all a go and be open-minded.
+(This is key!)
+You can then use the ones that work best for you, to better deal with the difficult situations you find yourself in.

 So I’m going to start from the top with a simple breathing exercise for relaxation.

 - First up, if you’re sitting or standing, place both feet flat on the ground.

 - Loosen your shoulders, roll them back, and twist from side to side to release the tension in your back.